(updated on 26/02/2020)

 The greed of mankind has disrupted the balance of nature, even worse is that we are responsible for the disruption of the entire ecosystem of our planet.

-It’s time for not just the government but every individual to act now to solve this huge crisis.
+It’s time for not just the government but every individual to act now to solve this huge crisis by fighting climate change.
 We are an intelligent species of the Planet for a reason.
 Make that reason worth being a human.